apple/swift-evolution/proposals/nnnn-utf8-span.md

 which would be useful for parser-combinator libraries who wish to expose `String`'s model of Unicode by using the stdlib's accelerated implementation.

-### Index rounding operations

-Unlike String, `UTF8Span`'s view's `Index` types are distinct, which avoids a [mess of problems](https://forums.swift.org/t/string-index-unification-vs-bidirectionalcollection-requirements/55946).
-Interesting additions to both `UTF8Span` and `String` would be explicit index-rounding for a desired behavior.

 ### Canonical Spaceships

 Should a `ComparisonResult` (or [spaceship](https://forums.swift.org/t/pitch-comparison-reform/5662)) be added to Swift, we could support that operation under canonical equivalence in a single pass rather than subsequent calls to `isCanonicallyEquivalent(to:)` and `isCanonicallyLessThan(_:)`.